 When it comes to salsa dancing, people readily agree that there is a variety of styles in which salsa can be danced: L.A. style, New York style, Cali style, Puerto Rican style, etc. There is no clear consensus, however, when the following question is asked:

 Where in Latin America does salsa dancing come from?

-Yet even if we cannot find a clear-cut origin for salsa dancing in Latin America, we can certainly explore the idea of how salsa’s “Latinness” has remained uncontested when it comes to styles of salsa developed in the U.S., such as the New York (on 2) or Los Angeles (on 1) styles, the two styles of dancing salsa which are the most widely-danced in the world—and probably the ones you, the reader, dance and identify with.
+Yet even if we cannot find a clear-cut origin for salsa dancing in Latin America, we can certainly explore the idea of how salsa’s “Latinness” has remained uncontested when it comes to styles of salsa developed in the U.S., such as the New York (on 2) or Los Angeles (on 1) styles, the two styles of dancing salsa which are the most widely-danced in the world — and probably the ones you dance and identify with.
 Indeed, how “Latin” can a dance which developed in the United States be?
 Unless you think that the U.S. is part of Latin America, not a whole lot.

 But let’s not trust Wikipedia.
 As you know, anybody can edit it.